GnanaJeyam/Git_Docs/README.md

 # Git_Docs
-This Repository contains detailed information about git commands and their use cases.
+This Repository explains about Git Rebase concepts like Interactive rebase feature the Squashing, Deleting, Reordering the commits.

 ## GIT REBASE USECASES: